Recent Advances in Sustainable Food Manufacturing

 Dear Colleagues,

-This Special Issue of Foods on “Recent Advances in Sustainable Food Production” provides an overview of new advances in food technology, sustainable processing, and the design of food recycling systems.
+This Special Issue of Foods on “Recent Advances in Sustainable Food Manufacturing” provides an overview of new advances in food technology, sustainable processing, and the design of food recycling systems.
 It presents topics such as energy- and resource-efficient processing, environmentally friendly extraction technologies, the recycling of food by-products, intelligent packaging, and digitalization with the aim of improving supply chains.
 Contributions may focus on new technologies; life cycle and techno-economic assessment of innovative processing systems; new options such as the integration of renewable energy in food production; and new strategies to reduce food waste and reduce food losses along the food chain.
 By emphasizing technology-based and systemic solutions, this Special Issue aims to highlight practical ways to reduce the environmental footprint of food production while ensuring food quality and safety, and fits into the existing literature on sustainable food systems.
 Therefore, it provides an interdisciplinary platform that integrates the framework of food engineering, sustainability science, and policy to accelerate the transition to resilient and climate-compatible food systems.

-Dr. Vida Šimat
+Prof. Dr. Vida Šimat

 Dr. Martina Čagalj